-Students must have achieved a C or higher in Year 10 English and a C or higher in Year 10 Maths.
-At enrolment students will need to provide their Unique Student Identifier (usi.gov.au) and complete an LLN test to determine suitability and any support needs.
+Students must have completed a Certificate III Level Qualification OR achieved a B or higher in Year 10 English and a C or higher in Year 10 Maths.
+At enrolment students will need to provide their Unique Student Identifier (usi.gov.au) and may need to complete an LLN test to determine suitability and any support needs.